HabibullahAfzali/Habib/README.md

 - 🔭 I’m currently not working
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with programming algorithm.
+- 🤔 I’m looking for help with programming algorithms.
 - 📫 How to reach me: hbafzali@gmail.com.
-- ⚡ Fun fact: I watch documentary and love to spent my free time with family and friends.
+- ⚡ Fun fact: I watch documentaries and love to spend my free time with family and friends.

 - ### My Target is to learn the below  Top Technologies